 Brown was seen in Off-Broadway's The Orphans' Home Cycle and Two Trains Running.
 Ritchie Coster appeared in TV's "Luck" and New Group's The Prime of Miss Jean Brodie.

+All tickets for the initial run of the production are $25 as part of the Signature Ticket Initiative: A Generation of Access.
 The Romulus Linney Courtyard Theatre is at The Pershing Square Signature Center (480 W. 42nd Street between 9th and 10th Avenues).

 The design team for The Train Driver includes Christopher H. Barreca (scenic design), Susan Hilferty (costume design), Stephen Strawbridge (lighting design), Brett Jarvis (sound design), Doug Wieselman (original music) and Barbara Rubin (dialect coach).
 Linda Marvel is production stage manager.